-The Regional level of the USA Division of The International Geography Bee consists of the National Qualifying Exam.
+The Regional level of the USA Division of The International Geography Bee consists of the National Qualifying Exam (for all students), and the Regional Quiz Tournaments (for students in 8th grade and younger only).
 For all age divisions, the rules are the same.
-However, the Varsity and Junior Varsity Division Exams (A Set, B Set, and C Set – the same Exams are used for both of these divisions) are more difficult than the Middle School and Elementary Division Exams (D and E Set – these are again the same for both the Middle School and Elementary Divisions).
+However, the Varsity and Junior Varsity Division Exams (A Set, B Set, and C Set – the same Exams are used for both of these divisions) are more difficult than the Middle School and Elementary School Division Exams (D-H Sets – these are again the same for all students in 8th grade and younger [i.e. the D Set Exam for 8th graders is the same as the D Set Exam for 5th graders] ).

 Each Exam has 50 multiple-choice questions with 4 possible answers to each question, and students always have 20 minutes to compete.
 The same Exams are also used to qualify students for the National Championships of the US Geography Olympiad – this does not cost extra.
 Students receive 2 points for a correct answer, 0 points for an answer left blank, and -1 point for an incorrect response.